MohammedSahezan/simple_calculetor/README.md

 # simple_calculetor
-is a more advanced calculator project written in JavaScript, CSS, and HTML.
+is calculator project written in JavaScript, CSS, and HTML.
 It includes features like keyboard input,  Good functions.
 It is a good example of a modal calculator application.